NotInvalidUsername/DSA4262_GroupProject/README.md

 ## Task 2: Applying the model on various cancer cell lines

-1) run the `data_download.sh` to download all the necessary data files to your current working directory.
-(All data are available in CSV format in the sharepoint folder)
+Goal: Apply pretrained models to predict m6A modification probabilities and visualize transcriptomic distributions.

+Steps
+	1. Run the shell script to download all necessary data: